 Banking providers in France are now a mixture of high street banks, international institutions and internet banks.
 Many of the big-name banks now offer digital services, as well as traditional services offered at branches.
 This reflects the increase in online and mobile banking in France.
-According to Eurostat figures, 63% of the French population currently use internet banking, above the EU average of 54%.
-Mobile banking is also on the rise, with 47% of French smartphone users favoring their mobiles over computers when it comes to banking services.
+According to Eurostat figures, 66% of the French population currently use internet banking, above the EU average of 55%.
+Mobile banking is also on the rise, with 40% of internet users in France using mobile banking services in 2018.

 Mobile banking providers in France include: